Grayson (film)

 Grayson is a 2004 fan film made by John Fiorella featuring DC Comics character Dick Grayson along with several other DC Universe characters.
 Since it is a fan film, it was not allowed to be sold at a profit and was thus distributed for free on the Internet.

 The film is a mock trailer for a Grayson feature film; however, no such film exists.
-Currently, there are also no plans for a full-length feature film, because the filmmakers have no possibility to produce such a film without the support of Warner Bros.
+There are also no plans for a full-length feature film, because the filmmakers have no possibility to produce such a film without the support of Warner Bros.

 Plot summary

-While no cohesive plot is apparent from the vignette style of the trailer, it can be pieced together that Batman has been murdered, and his killer remains at large.
+Batman has been murdered, and his killer remains at large.
 Dick Grayson is long since retired from his superhero days and raising a family with his wife Barbara Gordon.
-After his former mentor's death, however, he decides to resume his crime-fighting days as Robin.
-Remarkably, Grayson does not take up the Nightwing identity.
-The filmmakers said they chose this because many people outside the comic book community are unfamiliar with Nightwing and they wanted to appeal to a wider audience.
+After his former mentor's death, however, Dick decides to resume his crime-fighting days as Robin.

 Commissioner Gordon is aware of Grayson's secret identity and assists him by supplying official documents.
-In addition, Gordon provides the voiceover narration at the beginning of the trailer.
-The head of the investigation into Batman's death is indicated to be Chief O'Hara, a character from the 1960s Batman TV series, who apparently also knows Grayson's identity (noting that Grayson's "crimefighting days are over") His role is suspicious since he strongly wants Grayson to not become involved, even to the point of aligning with Selina Kyle/Catwoman to eliminate Robin and shouting at reporter Clark Kent that he wants "him [presumably Grayson] out of the equation!"
+The head of the investigation into Batman's death is indicated to be Chief O'Hara, who also knows Grayson's identity.
+He strongly wants Grayson to not become involved, even to the point of aligning with Selina Kyle/Catwoman to eliminate Robin and shouting at reporter Clark Kent that he wants "him [presumably Grayson] out of the equation!"
 O'Hara is also seen rolling up his sleeves, preparing to assault an angry captive Gordon.